The regulation on service connection for claims involving ionizing radiation exposure requires:

 Ionizing radiation is a form of radiation that contains enough energy to damage DNA in cells.
 According to the VA, a veteran who served in any of the following instances may have been exposed to ionizing radiation:

-• Fukushima Nuclear Accident – The nuclear accident occurred on March 11, 2011.
-Veterans who served in Japan between March 12, 2011 to May 11, 2011 may have been exposed to low doses of radiation.
+• Fukushima Nuclear Accident – Veterans who served in Japan between March 12, 2011 and May 11, 2011 may have been exposed to low doses of radiation following the disaster.

-• Radiation-Risk Activity – This would include veterans who took part in nuclear weapons testing or the American occupation of Hiroshima and Nagasaki.
+• Radiation-Risk Activity – Includes participation in nuclear weapons testing or the American occupation of Hiroshima and Nagasaki.

-• LORAN Radiation – U.S. Coast Guard Veterans who worked at Long Range Navigation (LORAN) stations between 1942 and 2010 could have been exposed to X-ray radiation from high voltage vacuum tubes.
+• LORAN Radiation – U.S. Coast Guard veterans stationed at Long Range Navigation (LORAN) stations (1942–2010) may have been exposed to X-rays from high-voltage vacuum tubes.

 Requirement #2 – Development of Radiogenic Disease

-There are some conditions that the VA will assume were caused by ionizing radiation exposure.
-These conditions include:
+There are some conditions that the VA will presume were caused by ionizing radiation exposure.
+These VA presumptives include:

 • Cancers of the bile ducts, brain, breast, colon, esophagus, gall bladder, liver (not if cirrhosis or hepatitis B is indicated), lung, pancreas, pharynx, ovary, salivary gland, small intestine, stomach, thyroid, urinary tract (this includes kidney/renal, pelvis, urinary bladder, and uretha)